Signs Your Dog Is Dying

 Palliative vs Hospice Care

-Palliative and hospice care are both meant to provide comfort, reduce stress, and offer symptom relief for the patient.
+Palliative and hospice care are meant to provide comfort, reduce stress, and offer symptom relief for the patient.
 The goal is not to try to cure, but instead to provide excellent quality of life during the time your dog has left with you, whether that is a long time or a short time.

 The difference between these two terms comes down to whether or not any curative treatment option is going to be pursued.

-Palliative care is often implied as end-of-life care in conversation, but it can actually take place at the same time as curative interventions.
-Palliative care is any care or treatment that you pursue at any time throughout your dog’s life to relieve symptoms of pain or illness.
+• Palliative care is often implied as end-of-life care in conversation, but it can actually take place at the same time as curative interventions.
+Palliative care is any care or treatment you pursue at any time throughout your dog’s life to relieve symptoms of pain or illness.

 Listen to Your Dog

-In the absence of a diagnostic test, veterinarians and veterinary oncologists rely heavily on pet parents to observe and report changes they are seeing at home.
+Without a diagnostic test, veterinarians and veterinary oncologists rely heavily on pet parents to observe and report changes they are seeing at home.

 You know your dog best, and you are your dog’s best advocate.
 You know their subtle behaviors, routines, and body language.
 You also know the things they love best and how they typically react to the things that bring them the most joy.

 You and your veterinarian can use pain assessment tools to evaluate how your dog is feeling.
 The pain assessment tools currently available in veterinary medicine are very useful but have their limitations because these patients cannot self-report – they depend on our observations.
-These tools will continue to be updated as more information is gathered about assessing wellbeing in nonverbal patients.5-6
+These tools will continue to be updated as more information is gathered about assessing well-being in nonverbal patients.5-6

-Even with thorough study and reliable pain assessment tools, humans have to be trained how to assess signs of decline accurately.
-In a study with a visual scale used by owners to measure chronic arthritis pain in dogs, researchers demonstrated the need for training of owners to recognize their dog’s behaviors as signs of pain.7
+Even with thorough study and reliable pain assessment tools, humans have to be trained on how to assess signs of decline accurately.
+In a study with a visual scale used by owners to measure chronic arthritis pain in dogs, researchers demonstrated the need for training owners to recognize their dog’s behaviors as signs of pain.7

 What does this mean for you?
-It means to listen when your veterinarian describes aspects of your dog’s behavior or physical state that concern them, and then apply that information to your own observations.
+It means listening when your veterinarian describes aspects of your dog’s behavior or physical state that concern them and then applying that information to your own observations.
+In other words: don’t be in denial.
+If your veterinarian says they are concerned about a sign of pain, consider it.
+Try to look at your dog with an open mind and be honest about what you see and what your dog’s actions tell you.

 Warning Signs a Dog is Dying

 Warning signs are often subtle changes at first.
-Small changes to energy level, eating and drinking habits, breathing patterns, and behavior are clues to take seriously and to discuss with your veterinarian.
+Small changes to energy level, eating and drinking habits, breathing patterns, and behavior are clues to take seriously and discuss with your veterinarian.
 Early intervention may improve these signs and overall quality of life.

 Here is a helpful framework used in human palliative care in the UK and Australia that refers to phases of illness as a system:8